FACT-Finder-Web-Components/documentation/markdown/en/documentation/tracking-with-js.md

 ```

 ### Retrieve product information via Web Components
-If you can't access the necessary field using your shopsystem API you can query FACT-Finder for product information.
+If you can't access the necessary field using your shop-system's API,
+you can query FACT-Finder for product information.

 ```html
 <script>